Abby Grind

 Only $8.99 (or included with OV Patron membership)

 Hike types.
-Most of the hikes around Vancouver are out-and-back hikes (you return on the same path as you took to the summit).
+Most of the hikes near Vancouver are out-and-back hikes (you return on the same path as you took to the summit).
 Some hikes are a loop (you start and finish at the same location but with minimal re-tracing of your steps).
 And few others, like the Howe Sound Crest Trail, are point-to-point hikes (meaning your hike ends at a different location than where you started).
 For the out-and-back hikes, the distances offered for each hike are measured from the trailhead, to the summit, and then back to the trailhead.
 Distances, even when provided to a fraction of a kilometer, are only rough estimates.

 The listed elevation gain is the simple math of the difference in the starting elevation and the summit, in meters.
 It is not a cumulative calculation of the total elevation gained during the hike.
-This means, in most cases, you may actually climb more than the listed elevation gain.
+This means, in most cases, you will actually climb more than the listed net elevation gain.
 Some hikes have 0 m elevation gain listed, which means the trailhead is actually the highest point, as is the case with some waterfall hikes, for example.

-The completion times of the hikes are estimates and will, naturally, vary per individual, ability and weather conditions.
+The completion times of the hikes are estimates and will, naturally, vary per individual, ability, and weather conditions.
 Once you have done a few hikes from these guides, you can use them as a guideline to estimate your personal time to complete a hike.
 The times offered, however, are meant to be generous.
 Individuals with a lot of hiking experience and good fitness should be able to finish the hikes more quickly than the estimated times provided.

 Each hike has a corresponding season when the trail is most likely to be in good condition.
 However, as the snowmelt can vary each year, these too, are estimates.
 It is best to confirm the current trail conditions before heading out.
+A few of the guides in the list are specifically for snowshoeing, and are indicated as such.

-Each guide has a downloadable PDF version, so you can load the description onto your phone and take it with you – keeping in mind that it would be ridiculous to rely solely on a text description loaded onto your phone for navigation, and that the PDF would only be a supplement to carrying The Essentials.
+Each guide has a downloadable PDF version, so you can load the description onto your phone and take it with you – keeping in mind that it would be ridiculous to rely solely on a text description loaded onto your phone for navigation, and that the PDF would only be a supplement to navigation skills and carrying The Essentials.

 While every care has been taken, there may be inaccuracies in these guides.
 It is your responsibility to hike within your limit and take all necessary safety precautions.
 Hiking is inherently dangerous.
 Do not underestimate how quickly you can get into remote and wild terrain.
 Please read the disclaimer for this site.